TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

 - If prompted to confirm that you really want to do this.
 Click Restore to confirm your action.

 With this done, iTunes will erase your iPhone and download the latest iOS software version.
-Your iPhone will restart once everything is completed. you’ll now have a fresh iPhone.
+Your iPhone will restart once everything is completed.
+You’ll now have a fresh iPhone.
 You can then either proceed with the initial setup process as a new iPhone or restore from your backup.
-To learn more, read: How to Factory Reset an iPhone.

 If your iPhone Wi-Fi is still not working at this point, it may be a hardware problem. iPhone hardware problems can best be diagnosed and repaired by Apple or an authorized service provider.
 Contact Apple support online or take your iPhone to the nearest Apple store to fix the issue.